nhsengland/datascience/docs/playbooks.md

 # Playbooks

-In the data science team, we've contributed to a number of playbooks, policies and other major documents, that you can see below:
+In the Data Science & Applied AI Team, we've contributed to a number of playbooks, policies and other major documents, that you can see below:

 | Name | Description |
 |---|---|